mEyob/ds-challenge/README.md

 ### Future work

-- Fit a variety of probability distributions to the price column, and select the best fit
+- To better understand the price distribution, a variety of probability density functions (PDF) can be fitted to the price column to select the best fit

+- The trend of purchase order spend is discussed above at a year granularity level.
+A similar analysis can be done at month-level, e.g., to check for seasonality